adamazizi10/Leaked-Password-Detector/README.md

 ```

 ### Usage
-Run the script with the password you want to check as command line arguments, like so:
+Run the script with the password you want to check as command line arguments:
 ```python
 checkmypass.py your_password
 ```